 In line with the College's commitment to the prevention of prohibited conduct, Curry College provides a variety of ongoing education and awareness programs.
 New students and employees receive prevention programming when joining the College community and returning students and current employees receive ongoing training and related education.

-For more information about the College's available prevention and education offerings, please contact:
+For more information about the College's available prevention and education offerings, please contact Rachael Cina, Sexual Violence Prevention Educator, at Rachael.Cina@curry.edu.